theghostrat/website-email-scraper/README.md

 # website-email-scraper
 Web Scraper for Finding Email Addresses

-This Python script uses the requests and BeautifulSoup libraries to scrape a website for email addresses that contain a specified search string.
+This Python script uses the requests and BeautifulSoup libraries to scrape a website for email addresses and urls in it that contain a specified search string.
 The script recursively searches all links on a page and writes any email addresses found to a file named emails.txt.
 Usage

 To use this script, run the following command in a terminal window: